crunchysteve/peer-to-peer-dns-overlay/README.md

-# A Whitepaper With roposing Peer To Peer Hashtables Having a DNS Overlay
+# A Whitepaper With Proposing Peer To Peer Hashtables Having a DNS Overlay

 An analysis or peer to peer addressing, proposing a human readable p2p DNS layer over the hashtable, and how jump past web 3 directly to web 4, using the oldest idea on the internet, DNS.